-"Some of the branches are rather inworking condition, and making some probeen disfellowshiped; one of them an trict; two of them having been ordained District.
-Presidents of Branches are doing

-DISTRICT REPORTS WERE THEN READ during the past year.
-There is but little preaching done, compared with what there should be with the number of elders in it; but there is more of an active spirit among them now than there has been hitherto. think, if some one can be sent from the Conference to take charge of affairs and labor with us, that good will result from it; for members will receive counsel from one from abroad sooner than from those raised among them, and they are more willing to help such.
-L. F. West, President of District."
+"Some of the branches are rather inactive; but the majority of them are in a working condition, and making some progress.
+About seventy have been added to warmth, neither is there much preaching numbers within the past year; and the of the word outside of branches, except by prospects are fair for others to unite with district appointment.
+The presiding offius. been disfellowshiped; one of them an gent, and as constant as other duties pertrict; two of them having been ordained District.
+Presidents of Branches are doing during the past year.
+There is but little preaching done, compared with what there should be with the number of elders in it; but there is more of an active spirit among them now than there has been hitherto. think, if some one can be sent from the Conference to take charge of affairs and labor with us, that good will result from it: for members will receive counsel from one from abroad sooner than from those raised among them, and they are more willing to help such.
+L. F. West, Presi-dent of District."